jjziets/vasttools/README.md

 ## Connecting to running instance with vnc to see applications gui

 Using a instance with open ports 30996
 If display is color depth is 16 not 16bit try another vnc viewer.
-RealVNC worked for me on windows The below commands can be placed in onstart.sh to run on restart
+[TightVNC](https://www.tightvnc.com/download.php) worked for me on windows
+The below commands can be placed in onstart.sh to run on restart